Infection Control Annual Statement

 Infection Prevention Audit and Actions

-The Annual Infection Prevention and Control audit was completed by KB in October 2018.
+The Annual Infection Prevention and Control audit was completed by LB and CAS in December 2021.

 As a result of the audit, the following things have been changed: